darioriverat/cloud-messaging-cli/docs/pubsub.md

 # Google Cloud Pub/Sub CLI

-A command-line tool for managing Google Cloud Pub/Sub topics, subscriptions, and messages.
+A command-line tool for managing Google Cloud Pub/Sub topics, subscriptions, and messages as part of the GCP CLI Toolkit.

 ## Configuration